apl-cornell/PDL/docs/renaming.md

 in the event of an alias, one of the writes is ordered before the other.
 This lets the user de-alias themselves, or just ignore that and have some behavior that doesn't really do anything.

+Andrew: are there any realistic cases where this happens?

 ## A NEW Lock API